ReneSalhab/CO5BOLDViewer/README.md

 ## Change-Log

+### Version 0.8.7

+- NEW: Plot of 1D-data is available
+- NEW: Added splash-screen
+- NEW: Added indicators for eos-, par- and opta-file
+- NEW: Parameter-file is loaded automatically, if rhd.par is available in folder of model-data
+- NEW: Parameter-file can be loaded manually
+- NEW: radhtautop in parameter-file is used for computation of tau (before, the default value -1 was used)
+- MODIFICATION: height and quant_at_tau methids in eosinter take "radhtautop" keyword-argument to pass it to tau-method

 ### Version 0.8.6

 - FIX: Computation of height-profiles of iso-tau levels resulted in NANs when tau is not provided
-- FIX: Computation of quantities at iso-tau levels resulted in NANs if tau provided.
+- FIX: Computation of quantities at iso-tau levels resulted in NANs if tau provided to function quant_at_tau.
 - MODIFICATION: height-scale z for computation of tau was not necessary.
 Is removed as parameter
 - MODIFICATION: ParFile-class in par-module behaves similar to File-class of uio-module.
 - MODIFICATION: representation of File-class in uio-module changed
 - NEW: Introduced HOW TOs in README.md
 - NEW: If new model is loaded, "rhd.par" is searched within same directory.
 If available, it will be loaded and used to find the right eos- and opta-files
 - NEW: Option to load parameter-file included in "File"-dropdown menu of the menu-bar
 - NEW: Introduced indicators for showing if parameter-, eos-, or opta-files is loaded
 - FIX: some minor fixes